|

 - The Newest was Fuji's second best in

-their road bike like up offered in America
+their road bike like up offered in America that

-that year.
-Only topped by their
+year.
+Only topped by their Professional

-Professional model.
-However, my
+model.
+However, my refurbishment is

-call 'A Fuji Professional in Newest
+Professional in Newest Clothing'!
+First

-Clothing'!
-First the tubing used on
+the tubing used on their Professional and the

-their Professional and the Newest was the same
+Newest was the same Fuji 331 Double-Butted

-tubing.
-Very light weight!
+CrMo Steel tubing.
+Very light

 ![]() For those who are interested I

-will attest that the components I used on my
+will attest that the components I used on my Newest

-Newest refurbishment are of higher quality that
+refurbishment are of higher quality that those used

-those used by Fuji in 1980.
-To be noted,
+by Fuji in 1980.
+To be noted, Fuji was a big

-Fuji was a big user of the Suntour
+user of the Suntour components.
+However, I

-there was two major bike manufacturing
+must explain in Japan there was two major bike

-associations in the 1960's moving forward, the JEX
+manufacturing associations in the 1960's moving

-(Japan Bicycle Parts Manufacturers Group for
+forward, the JEX (Japan Bicycle Parts Manufacturers

-Export Promotion) and the JBM (Japan Bicycle
+Group for Export Promotion) and the JBM (Japan

-Manufacturers Group).
-Each group had their
+Bicycle Manufacturers Group).
+Each group had

-are derailleurs are concerned the two Japanese
+far are derailleurs are concerned the two Japanese

 companies were Suntour and their main competitor